cscosu/bootcamp-resources/web/web1-NOTES.md

 Notes and slides adapted from PHSC138 (Purdue, b01lers CTF team): [Link to Original](https://github.com/b01lers/bootcamp-training-2020/tree/master/web)

+### Categories

+- Reversing: Usually you hope that by doing the things listed on the slidek you'll uncover a way to cause unintended behavior -

 ### Ethics
 - Mention something about how they should not hack something without permission -- it's illegal to break into a computer system without consent.